 Example: She is the most intelligent person in the company.

 Bear in mind that there is no strict rule to determine if an adjective is short or long.
 Obviously, monosyllabic adjectives are considered short, however, there are some two-syllable adjectives which can be both short and long.

 ugly -> ugliest or most ugly

 We’ve established that understanding grammar is key to understanding any foreign language.
-But thanks to Gymglish, English grammar tips are easy to learn and retain.
+But thanks to our online English course Gymglish, English grammar tips are easy to learn and retain.
 Don’t believe us?
-Find out for yourself and try our 7-day free trial today.
+Find out for yourself.